openshift-instruqt/instruqt/instruqt-tracks/subsystems-container-internals-lab-2-0-part-1/03-02-images/assignment.md

 type: challenge
 title: Container Images
 tabs:
+- id: txiuybs65ngj
-- title: Terminal 1
+  title: Terminal 1
   type: terminal
   hostname: crc
+- id: ykdcxlzgygk0
-- title: Visual Editor
+  title: Visual Editor
   type: code
   hostname: crc
   path: /root
 difficulty: basic
 timelimit: 500
+enhanced_loading: null
 ---
 Container images are really just tar files.
 Seriously, they are tar files, with an associated JSON file.
 Together we call these an Image Bundle.
 The on-disk format of this bundle is defined by the [OCI Image Specification](https://github.com/opencontainers/image-spec).
 All major container engines including Podman, Docker, RKT, CRI-O and containerd build and consume these bundles.